-A quality graduate/professional education is an expensive endeavor.
+A quality graduate education is an expensive endeavor.
 We feel it is important for you to have a sound knowledge of the financial commitment you are making.
 Here are several suggestions to help you make a smooth transition through your Penn education and ultimately to the work environment.

 - 1. Minimize the amount of loan you need to borrow.
 Plan a conservative but realistic budget and stick to it.
 It is tempting to borrow the maximum amount of loan available to you.
 Keep in mind that you are committing a portion of your future income to loan repayment every time you borrow. - 2.
-If you have any questions we recommend that you contact your school financial aid administrator. - 3.
+Schedule an appointment or call a Penn financial aid counselor.
+We recommend that you contact your school financial administrator, or Student Financial Services.
+These highly experienced individuals are available to help you with questions about financial issues. - 3.
 Keep records and copies of all financial documents you complete and sign.
 These are your official records.
 You are the best source of information about your loans and other financial matters.